HSBC, StanChart shares fall to 22-year lows on reports of illicit money flows

 StanChart said in a statement it took its “responsibility to fight financial crime extremely seriously and have invested substantially in our compliance programmes”.

-The most number of SARS in the cache related to Deutsche Bank, whose shares fell 5.2% on Monday.
-In a statement on Sunday, Deutsche Bank said the ICIJ had “reported on a number of historic issues.”
+The most number of SARS in the cache related to Deutsche Bank DBKGn.DE, whose shares fell 5.2% on Monday.
+In a statement on Sunday, Deutsche Bank said the ICIJ had "reported on a number of historic issues."

 “We have devoted significant resources to strengthening our controls and we are very focused on meeting our responsibilities and obligations,” a spokesperson for the bank said.